 The survey found that employers often associate brown with dependability.

-However, brown hues may not be the optimal choice for all interviewees.
 According to the C Color methodology, only two C Color Spectrums consist of the millions of colors of brown.

 6. Red: The Power Player